- Family and Parenting

 Once upon Bible time, there was a little boy who demonstrated wisdom beyond his years.
 At age twelve, he was found sitting among teachers, "discussing deep questions . . .
 And all who heard him were amazed at his understanding and his answers.”2

 All through his childhood, the little boy’s wisdom was affected by His connection with the Source of Wisdom who is also available to you.
-May you follow the example of Jesus, that little boy, and gain wisdom like He did.
+May you follow the example of that little boy Jesus, and gain wisdom like He did.

 Wisdom is the ability to apply the knowledge you learn from your parents and teachers in your everyday situations.
 Wisdom beyond your years is the ability to apply it more effectively than other boys in your age group.

 Ask questions when you do not understand.
-Follow your God-given instincts in every choice you make, and you will demonstrate the kind of wisdom we wish for you.
+Follow your God-given instincts in every choice you make, and you will obtain the kind of wisdom we wish for you.

 Wish #4: Clear Purpose

 We wish never to hear you wonder why you are here.
 You were born with a purpose, and your most genuine joy will come from discovering and following it.
-Our wish is that you find it early, and make it your long-term goal.
+Our wish is that you find it early, and make the pursuit of it your long-term goal.

 The same spirit of curiosity and adventure which you exhibit now will help you recognize what you are capable of doing well.
 Your purpose is connected with: